sirix777/money/README.md

 This is because PHP enum cases cannot start with a number, so we use a readable word representation while preserving the actual cryptocurrency code value.

 ## Documentation
-For complete information about working with currencies in the Sirix Money library, including how to handle both cryptocurrency and fiat currency values, please refer to the [CurrencyCode enum documentation](./docs/CurrencyCode.md).
+For complete information about working with currencies in the Sirix Money library, including how to handle both cryptocurrency and fiat currency values, please refer to the currency code documentation in the docs directory.

 ## Related Resources
 - [README.md](README.md) - Main library documentation and usage examples
-- [CurrencyCode.md](./docs/CurrencyCode.md) - Detailed documentation about currency codes and their usage
+- [FiatCurrencyCode.md](./docs/FiatCurrencyCode.md) - Detailed documentation about fiat currency codes
+- [CryptoCurrencyCode.md](./docs/CryptoCurrencyCode.md) - Detailed documentation about cryptocurrency codes
 - [FullCryptoCurrencyList.md](./docs/FullCryptoCurrencyList.md) - Complete List of Available Cryptocurrency Codes
 - [FullFiatCurrencyList.md](./docs/FullFiatCurrencyList.md) - Complete List of Available Fiat Currency Codes